is a 24-hour news network

 - Glenn Beck, the first television home of the conservative talk show host.
 Started out comedic but quickly became the same in tone as his radio program.
 Eventually took his program to Fox News Channel in a Channel Hop, then to the Internet in 2011.

 - Clark Howard, a straight-laced weekend hour of the best calls that week from the Atlanta consumer advocate who budgets to the most Logical Extreme (he only has the most basic cable plan which means he can't even watch HLN at home, most of his wardrobe is provided courtesy of convention and radio station freebie polo shirts, and he openly calls for people to buy his books used on eBay instead of new or lend them out from their local library) and has one of the more popular radio shows lately.
 No glitz or glamour here, just a basic rebroadcast of a radio show on television (though a set with an obvious fake brick wall and skyline was built in the radio studio to make it look better).
+Howard eventually left the network in 2013 as his advice was buried by trial coverage.

 - Joy Behar, a comedic talk show which had a variety and panel format hosted by the elder co-host of The View with her views.
 When she didn't want to go down the crime path the rest of the network was headed down, the network let her go at the end of 2011, and she moved onto Current TV until their switch to Al Jazzerra America.